-It plays an important role in wound healing, is involved in neurotransmitter and carnitine synthesis and functions as an important antioxidant (Carr and Frei, 1999; Li and Schellhorn, 2007).
+Vitamin C plays a vital role in human health with some of its key functions including wound healing and neurotransmitter and carnitine synthesis.
+Vitamin C also functions as an important physiological antioxidant (Carr and Frei, 1999; Li and Schellhorn, 2007).

 Unlike the majority of land animals, humans have not evolved to bio-synthesise Vitamin C and therefore it is an essential nutrient which can only be obtained from dietary intake (Drouin et al 2001).

 Serum ascorbate levels are considered to be an appropriate reflection of bioavailability (Brubacher et al., 2000).

 The bioavailability of Vitamin C has long been a controversial topic.
 It once was incorrectly assumed by the National Institute of Health (NIH) that oral Vitamin C intakes >200mg resulted in an absorption threshold of 220µM/L (Ods.od.nih.gov) until recently disproved by Hickey et al (2008) in a pilot-study that showed concentrations of >235µM/L could be achieved with 5g liposomal and non-liposomal Vitamin C.